 Dry AMD affects about 90 percent of those with the disease.
 Its cause is unknown.
 Slowly, the light sensitive cells in the macula break down.
 With less of the macula working, as the years go by, you may start to lose central vision in the affected eye.
 Dry AMD often occurs in just one eye at first.
 You may get the disease later in the other eye.
 We have no way of knowing if or when both eyes may be affected.

-Wet AMD -- Although only 10 percent of all people with AMD have this type, it accounts for 90 percent of all severe vision loss from the disease.
-It occurs when new blood vessels under the retina start to grow toward the macula.
+Although only 10 percent of all people with macular degeneration have wet AMD, it accounts for 90 percent of cases categorized as having severe vision loss.
+Wet macular degeneration occurs when new blood vessels under the retina start to grow toward the macula.
 Because these new blood vessels tend to be very fragile, they will often leak blood and fluid under the macula.
 This causes rapid damage and scarring to the macula that can lead to the loss of central vision in a short period of time.

 Who is at Risk For AMD